atlassian/react-beautiful-dnd/docs/guides/screen-reader.md

 ## Drag lifecycle announcements

 We announce to screen reader users know what is going on during the drag and drop lifecycle.
-We provide default english messages for every stage of the drag and drop lifecycle out of the box.
+We provide default English messages for every stage of the drag and drop lifecycle out of the box.
 You can control these announcements by using the `announce` function is provided to each of the `<DragDropContext /> > Responder`s.

 Messages will be immediately read out.
-It's important to deliver messages immediately, so your users have a fast and responsive experience.
+It's important to deliver messages immediately so your users have a fast and responsive experience.
 If you attempt to hold onto the `announce` function and call it later, it won't work and will just print a warning to the console.
 If you try to call announce twice for the same event, only the first will be read by the screen reader with subsequent calls to announce being ignored and a warning printed.

 > We use [live regions](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) to do drag lifecycle announcements.
 They are a way of getting a screen reader to announce some text